 Students and Fellows make a small annual subscription to the Trust unless they decide to opt out.
 The great majority of Magdalen people have contributed to this worthwhile enterprise in the past, and we hope that this will long continue.
 Any College member can learn more about the Trust, and influence its policy making, by attending the Annual General Meeting.
 This is held in May or early June each year.

-Any College member who is involved in some charitable project is welcome to contact the Trust, which may be able to help with funds.
-Please write to the Trust Secretary, Rob Gilbert.
+Any College member who is involved in a charitable project is welcome to contact the Trust, which may be able to help with funds.
+Please email the Trust Secretary, Andrew Bowyer, at email@example.com.

 Should you wish to make a donation to the Trust, of any size, you can do this by filling in the Bankers Order and Gift Aid Form (PDF).
 It will be greatly appreciated, and will be well used.